-The difference between the uncorrected and the corrected emission values shall be within ±6 per cent of the uncorrected emission values.
-If the drift correction is greater than 6 per cent, the test shall be invalid.
-If drift correction is applied, only the drift-corrected emission results shall be used when reporting emissions.

 II.
 Justification

 In Japan, the responsible authority and vehicle manufacturers are encountering the RDE test invalid and test repeated when PEMS concentration drift is out of criteria even though the NOx emission results are expected to be lower than the emission limit.